-The Bank adopted a pension plan under the Labor Pension Act (the "LPA"), which is a state-managed defined contribution plan.
+The Bank adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
 Under the LPA, the Bank makes monthly contributions equal to 6% of each employee's monthly salary to employees' pension accounts in the Bureau of Labor Insurance.

-For the three months ended March 31, 2022 and 2021, the Company recognized expenses of \$112,901 thousand and \$108,103 thousand in the consolidated statements of comprehensive income in accordance with the defined contribution plan, respectively.
+For the three months ended March 31, 2023 and 2022, the Company recognized expenses of \$132,263 thousand and \$112,901 thousand in the consolidated statements of comprehensive income in accordance with the defined contribution plan, respectively.